Aydeniztr/Git-lite/README.md

 ```
  py-git

+ is cli-app  that clones the repo that you gived the link to
- is a program for who uses a very slow computer to clone a repo
+ the program using argumants .
+If you have a very slow machine
- using git-cli like ish users on ios and IPados
- or you have a poor connection or you want to save data
+ or you want'to save data without installing git , just installig
- via without surfing on github instead
- just installing just what you want from command line
+ a script for clonning the repo you want .
 ```

  __argumants:__